Wanda-Mgs/docs/extensions/Guide by Package/Magento 2/Starter_m2.md

 Complete the product information
-Scroll down and complete the information in the following sections as needed: o	Content o	Configurations o	Images and Videos o	Search Engine Optimization o	Related Products, Up-Sells, and Cross-Sells o	Customizable Options o	Products in Websites o	Design o	Schedule Design Update o	Gift Options o	Downloadable Information o	Barcode o	Suppliers
+Scroll down and complete the information in the following sections as needed:
+- Content
+- Configurations
+- Images and Videos
+- Search Engine Optimization
+- Related Products, Up-Sells, and Cross-Sells
+- Customizable Options
+- Products in Websites
+- Design
+- Schedule Design Update
+- Gift Options
+- Downloadable Information
+- Barcode
+- Suppliers

 **Configurable product**
 Create a new configurable product